Nimo

 SA:V increases as particle size decreases; for cubes SA:V = 6/s, for spheres SA:V = 3/r.

-Smaller pieces of the same mass react faster because total exposed area increases.
+Smaller pieces of the same mass react faster due to increased total exposed area.

-Surface area only affects rate while it remains the limiting factor.
+Surface area influences reaction rate only when it is the limiting factor.

-Keep temperature, concentration and mixing constant when testing surface area effects.
+Maintain constant temperature, concentration, and mixing when testing surface area effects.

-Agglomeration, coatings or poor mixing can reduce effective surface area.
+Agglomeration, coatings, or poor mixing can limit effective surface area.

-Predict changes by comparing SA:V before and after size changes.
+Predict changes by evaluating SA:V before and after size changes.

-Report observations (gas volume, colour change, temperature change) to indicate rate differences.
+Report observations like gas volume, color change, or temperature change to indicate rate differences.

 Built with v0